-- The role of LDL in the body is to transport cholesterol to all organs for use in building cells. - LDL is like a large 'dump truck', and dumps cholesterol in the artery walls. - Known as 'bad' or 'lousy' cholesterol.
+The role of LDL in the body is to transport cholesterol to all organs for use in building cells

+LDL is like a large 'dump truck', and dumps cholesterol in the artery walls.

 For high-risk individuals an LDL-C target of 1.8mmol/L or lower is recommended.